5 Business Books That Changed My Real Estate Investing Life

 2. The Lean Startup by Eric Ries

-OK, so technically I first read this book in 2013, but I had to re-read it again because it was just so good.
+I read this book, and then I had to re-read it again because it was just so good.
 Although The Lean Startup was primarily written for those trying to build a Silicon Valley tech company, I believe the lessons can be painted across the entire canvas of entrepreneurship.

 The Lean Startup, written by Eric Ries, is all about starting small and focusing on what the customer/client wants, rather than what you think they might want.
 It’s about asking questions and continually improving.
 It’s about letting data speak for the direction of your business rather than letting emotion and opinion drive it.